ShtankoAndrew96/WoWSAssistant/ReadMe.md

 To start a container image must enter the command:
     docker run -t -v $(pwd)/project ashtanko/wowsassistant:latest ./gradlew clean assembleRelease In container project will built and .apk of project will generated.

+Docker was run on OS Ubuntu 16.04 LTS